vivid-planet/comet/docs/docs/internal-development/create-admin-components-with-theme-support.md

 ---
-title: Create admin-components with theme support
+title: Create Admin components with theme support
 ---

-MUI components allow their styles & default props to be overridden using the theme.
+MUI components allow their styles and default props to be overridden using the theme.
 They also allow overriding of the styles of individual components using the `sx` prop.

 All Comet Admin components should support the same features.